 The Python language provides many other ways to cut, modify, or otherwise use arrays (and other sequence objects).
-However, we intentionally avoid all those operations because they most often incur hidden complexities and in some cases they are also a bit tricky.
+However, we intentionally avoid all those operations.
+We do that because those operations most often incur hidden complexities and in some cases they are also a bit tricky.
 I even hesitate to mention some of those here because, you know, I don't want to be accused of corrupting young minds or anything.
 But it's a weird and complex world out there, so hold your nose, wear your helmet, and let's go into this dungeon just for once.